- Made its Disney Plus debut in early October

-- Multiple cast members set to return
+- Multiple cast members returned from season 1

 Loki season 2 release date

-Loki season 2 cast
+Loki season 2 cast: confirmed and rumored

 - Tom Hiddleston as Loki